softbusinesss/N8N-AI-Agents-Masterclass/10Day-Email-Reply-Agent-in-n8n/Email Aggregator AI Agent using n8n.md

-Here are the detailed and attractive notes for the n8n AI agent workflow based on the image you provided.

 # 🤖 Building an AI Agent Workflow 🚀

 This n8n workflow demonstrates how to create a simple, automated AI agent that can reply to emails based on specific criteria.
 Think of it as your personal assistant for handling routine inquiries! 📧